pagkly/Zed/Investopedia4/Year to Date (YTD) Definition.md

 ### Year-to-Date Returns

-YTD return refers to the amount of [[profit]](https://www.investopedia.com/terms/p/profit.asp) made by an investment since the first day of the current year.
+YTD [[Return|return]] refers to the amount of [[profit]](https://www.investopedia.com/terms/p/profit.asp) made by an investment since the first day of the current year.
 Investors and analysts use YTD return information to assess the performance of investments and portfolios.

 To calculate an YTD [[return on investment]](https://www.investopedia.com/terms/r/returnoninvestment.asp), subtract its value on the first day of the current year from its current value.
 Then, divide the difference by the value on the first day, and multiply the product by 100 to convert it to a percentage.
-For example, if a portfolio was worth $100,000 on Jan 1, and it is worth $150,000 today, its YTD return is 50%.
+For example, if a [[Portfolio|portfolio]] was worth $100,000 on Jan 1, and it is worth $150,000 today, its YTD [[Return|return]] is 50%.

 ### Year-to-Date Earnings